iomatix/-SCPSL-SCP-575-NPC/README.md

   # Inform players when thier sanity is affected.
   is_enabled_sanity_hint: true
   # Hint shown when player's sanity level decreases. {0} = current sanity value
-  sanity_decreased_hint: 'Your sanity is decreasing!
-Sanity: {0:F1}.
+  sanity_decreased_hint: 'Your sanity is decreasing!\n Sanity: {0:F1}.
 Find light sources or medical items to recover.'
   # Hint shown when player's sanity recovers from medical treatment. {0} = new sanity value
-  sanity_increased_hint: 'Your sanity is recovering!
-Sanity: {0:F1} thanks to medical treatment!'
+  sanity_increased_hint: 'Your sanity is recovering!\n Sanity: {0:F1} thanks to medical treatment!'
   # Hint shown when player is affected by SCP-575.
   keter_hint: 'You were affected by actions of SCP-575!
 Equip a flashlight!'
   # Inform players about cooldown of light emitter.